vandemataram15aug1947/Design_and_Analysis_of_3_Phase_Inverter_Using_Sinusoidal_ePWM_Modulation_Technique/README.md

 # **Three-Phase Line-to-Line Voltage Analysis**

-This document presents an analysis of three-phase **line-to-line voltage waveforms** measured from an inverter system.
+This analysis of three-phase **line-to-line voltage waveforms** measured from an inverter system.
 The study focuses on key waveform characteristics, including frequency, peak-to-peak (Pk-Pk) values, and switching behavior.
 The insights gained help in evaluating the performance and quality of the inverter output.

 ## **Captured Waveforms**
 The following line-to-line voltages are analyzed:

-- **B-R Voltage** (Blue Phase to Red Phase)
 - **R-Y Voltage** (Red Phase to Yellow Phase)
 - **Y-B Voltage** (Yellow Phase to Blue Phase)
+- **B-R Voltage** (Blue Phase to Red Phase)

 ## **Waveform Observations**